Teradata/stacki-wiki/wiki/Installation/Frontend-Installation.md

 ### New or Existing

 The Stacki frontend runs on top of a CentOS/RHEL flavored 7.6 base.

-You have two options:
+You have three options:

-**Building on new server**
+#### Building on new server

   If you don't have an already existing vanilla CentOS or RedHat 7.6 system, build a new server from bare metal with Stacki and the required CentOS bits (which we call "stackios").